 Around the Sanchi Stupa

 The stones on the floor and along the circular boundary wall of Sanchi stupa have various inscriptions in Brahmi or Pali script.
 Guide told us these are the names of the donors who donated that particular stone.
 Guess how old is this tradition of advertising your name for eternity through a small donation.
 Like most world heritage sites, this place is also well maintained.
-There are lawns around the Sanchi Stupa.
+There are nice green lawns around the Sanchi Stupa.
 Each and every stupa and temple is well numbered.
 You can refer to the guidebook to read a detailed description.

 Tourist guides are available who would take you around and tell you the stories of the place.
 We were lucky to get a guide who was a student of archaeology and could explain many things.
 Though I would recommend the world heritage series guides by ASI as the best bets to get the correct and detailed information on the monuments.